lefuturiste/slim3-template/README.md

-# Goliath
+# Slim3 template

-Goliath is a simple php framework based on slim and others php components.
+This is simple template of slimframework 3 and intégrations of others php librarys.